Polity

 In accordance with our governance documents, local congregations function under the oversight of denominational leadership and, therefore, denominational leaders are welcomed partners in the healthy functioning of each local congregation.
 As ministry partners, denominational leaders are welcome to meet with a local congregation’s governing board, pastoral leaders, and the congregation at large, in order to resource, encourage and counsel pastors, governing boards and congregations as deemed necessary by the denomination.

-LOCAL CHURCH PROPERTY OWNERSHIP
+LOCAL CHURCH PROPERTY

-Therefore, in our federated model, the buildings belong to “all of us” as a church family in the way the Parliament buildings belong to all Canadians.
+This value described above led the BIC denomination to adopt a federated ownership model for church properties.
+In this federated approach, the buildings belong to “all of us” as a church family in the way the Parliament buildings belong to all Canadians.
 This model has some practical implications.
 One, this means that the valuation of the property should not be listed as a congregational asset on the local church financial statements.
 Second, this model requires that a denominational leader would sign any real estate documents and legal transaction documents for a church unless the church is incorporated.

 The congregation is responsible for the day to day upkeep of the church building and property, including providing the necessary finances.
 If a building is sold the money comes back to the BIC where it is held in trust for the church until they need it again for a capital project.
 Our policy does not allow for a church to use the selling of capital assets for operational costs.